VitaeTeam/Vitae/doc/keepass.md

 The implementation is dependent on the following:
  - crypter.h for AES encryption helper functions.
- - rpcprotocol.h for handling RPC communications.
+ - protocol.h for handling RPC communications.
 Could only be used partially however due some static values in the code.
  - OpenSSL for base64 encoding. regular util.h libraries were not used for base64 encoding/decoding since they do not use secure allocation.
  - JSON Spirit for reading / writing RPC communications